ankita4AI/FaceLandmarkDetection/README.md

 `org.pytorch:pytorch_android_torchvision` - additional library with utility functions for converting `android.media.Image` and `android.graphics.Bitmap` to tensors.

 #### 4. Find the images and models in assets

+## This repo only has custom files like MainActivity, Gradle build and Assets.